 Promoting healthy digestion and relieving constipation.
 Insoluble fiber helps regulate bowel movements by bulking up stool, which helps it to pass through the digestive track at a faster pace.
 Insoluble fiber consumption is absolutely necessary for digestive health, but it must be consumed in moderation.

-Reducing blood cholesterol.
-Insoluble fiber has the ability of ability of binding with fats in the intestinal tract, helping eliminate the excess with the stools, thus contributing to significantly lower cholesterol levels.
+Reducing cholesterol.
+Insoluble fiber has the ability of binding with fats in the intestinal tract and helping eliminate the excess with the stools, thus contributing to significantly lower cholesterol levels.

 Lowering blood sugar.
 Once it reaches the stomach, insoluble fiber slows down digestion, allowing the body to properly absorb the nutrients in food and preventing sugar spikes after heavy meals.

-The best sources of insoluble fiber are whole grains, like barley, wheat , and sorghum; nuts, mostly almond, chestnut, peanut, and pecan; legumes, mainly peas, lentils, and beans, as well as vegetables, particularly avocado , and leafy greens, such as spinach.
+The best sources of insoluble fiber are whole grains, like barley, wheat , and sorghum; nuts, like almond, Brazil nut, and pecans; legumes, mainly peanuts, peas, lentils, and beans, as well as vegetables, particularly avocado , and leafy greens, such as spinach.

 How to Consume Healthy Amounts of Fiber